viperML/home-manager-wsl/README.md

 By using Alpine instead of something like Ubuntu, we get a cleaner `PATH` environment, without pre-installed tools like `gcc`, `python` or `make`.
 This makes the development experience closer to what developing in NixOS is.

 Letting the user use any other distro is in the TODO list though.

+## 📄 Disclaimer

+This project is not directly affiliated with home-manager.